|

 who had had known before the trip but really never bonded with them.
 To

-sit on a bus and realize that the "quiet kid" in class is probably one of
+sit on a bus and realize that the "quiet kid" in class is probably

 the funniest people one could ever meet is a great revelation.
 Unlike my